 As early as the 700s people in Japan used the scarecrow in their fields in the form of Kuebiko.
 An old deity who stood in the middle of fields, who could never move but was the wisest of all.
 The term also refers to a Japanese concept: 'fatigue generated by senseless trauma' essentially a feeling of being alive, but unable to move.

 In the United Kingdom, there are numerous names for a Scarecrow like Mummet, Hay-man, Gallybagger, Tattie, Bodach-rocais which literally means old man in the rooks, and Bogal, which may come from the Welsh word bwg, meaning ghost.

 Even the word Scarecrow finds its origins as early as the mid-13th century, when they were called shewel, a word possibly derived from the old English word 'shy', which translates to ‘scare’.
 But what exactly were they supposed to be scaring?
 Despite being called scarecrows, birds would not be fooled by stationary costumes for very long, and keeping a field safe would require a more hands-on approach.

 The Kuebiko from Japan.
 Often made from pots, pans or shimmering mirrors, they can be quite effective at keeping birds at bay.

 Effigies or corn dollies

 In Rome, crucified bodies were often used to frighten off would-be attackers or pillagers.
-Vlad the Impaler did the same, dead bodies were displayed in grotesque fashion as warnings.
+Vlad the Impaler did the same; dead bodies were displayed in grotesque fashion as harsh warnings.
 As the farmers needed to keep their lands safe, it is possible that scarecrows (human-like effigies) were rather used as a means to stake claims.
-Showing to all the world that this farm belonged to someone and that they should think twice about trying to steal something or even set foot on the land.
+Showing to all the world that this farm was claimed and that they should think twice about trying to steal something or even set foot on the property.
 They are after all made to look like crucified men.